top of page

 Adult grooming for sex is when a sexual predator builds a relationship with an adult to abuse and exploit them.
 The groomer often comes across as charming and helpful at first, but uses trust to control, isolate, and abuse their victims emotionally, physically, and sexually.
 This process is the most common way adults and children end up in sex trafficking situations.
 In toxic or abusive relationships, grooming can create a false sense of extreme emotional connection and dependence, making the victim more vulnerable to physical, emotional, and sexual abuse.

-The goal is to stop grooming before it progresses to trafficking, as in most cases the authorities cannot get involved until a crime has been committed
+The goal is to stop grooming before it progresses to trafficking, as in most cases the authorities cannot get involved until a crime has been committed.

 -